awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Overview.md

 ## How database activity streams work<a name="DBActivityStreams.Overview.how-they-work"></a>

+In Amazon Aurora, you start a database activity stream at the cluster level\.
+All DB instances within your cluster have database activity streams enabled\.

-Amazon RDS pushes activities to an Amazon Kinesis data stream in near real time\.
+Amazon RDS for Oracle pushes activities to an Amazon Kinesis data stream in near real time\.
 The Kinesis stream is created automatically\.
 From Kinesis, you can configure AWS services such as Amazon Kinesis Data Firehose and AWS Lambda to consume the stream and store the data\.

 **Important**
 Use of the Database Activity Streams feature in Amazon Aurora and Amazon RDS is free, but Amazon Kinesis charges for a data stream\.
 For more information, see [Amazon Kinesis Data Streams pricing](https://aws.amazon.com/kinesis/data-streams/pricing/)\.

-Applications for compliance management can also consume database activity streams\.
+You can configure applications for compliance management to consume database activity streams\.
 These applications can use the stream to generate alerts and audit activity on your Oracle database\.

+RDS for Oracle supports database activity streams in Multi\-AZ deployments\.
+In this case, database activity streams audit both the primary and standby instances\.

 ## Unified auditing in Oracle Database<a name="DBActivityStreams.Overview.unified-auditing"></a>

-Amazon RDS for Oracle doesn't capture database activity by default\.
+RDS for Oracle doesn't capture database activity by default\.
 You create and manage audit policies in Oracle Database yourself\.

 Auditing is the monitoring and recording of configured database actions\.
 In an Oracle database, a *unified audit policy* is a named group of audit settings that you can use to audit an aspect of user behavior\.
 A policy can be as simple as auditing the activities of a single user\.
 You can also create complex audit policies that use conditions\.